padeir0/millipascal/readme.md

 The compiler allocates on the stack every type as 8 byte chunks anyway, so it doesn't matter.

-To change the value of a variable, you use `set`, similar to Lisp.
+To change the value of a variable, you use `set`.
 You can declare static memory with `memory`:

 ```